MaChengYuan/epidemiology/README.md

-Epidemiology analysis for Covid19 in Japan :
+#Epidemiology analysis for Covid19 in Japan :

-Understanding the importance of lockdown and vaccination
+Understanding the importance of
+1) lockdown
+2) vaccination

 Calibration.pdf shows the final result